 This baked matcha cheesecake is super smooth, creamy, and easy to make without a water bath.
-A layer of rich, fluffy green tea cheesecake sits on top of a crunchy gluten free graham cracker crust.
+A layer of rich, fluffy green tea cheesecake sits on top of a crunchy graham cracker crust.
 The earthy flavor of matcha compliments the tangy cream cheese perfectly!

-If you're unfamiliar, matcha is a powder made of green tea leaves.
+Just in case you're unfamiliar, matcha is a powder made of green tea leaves.
 Traditionally, matcha is consumed in East Asia and is drank during tea ceremonies in Japan.
 To this day, most matcha production still happens in Japan, with the highest quality matcha coming from Uji, Japan.

 The history of matcha can be traced back to the Chinese Tang Dynasty in the 7th-10th centuries before it was introduced in Japan between the 10th and 13th centuries.